Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 - `$ git log`
 - `$ git show`

-All of these commands have many different options available.
-Using these options can make the information more useful and effective to you.
-To explore these options, look them up and follow your curiosity!
+Each of these commands has many optional parameters that can be used to tailor the information it displays to be more to your liking.
+To explore these options, look them up by adding the `--help` parameter to any of these commands, or break out your best web search techniques and follow your curiosity!

 ### !callout-info

-## Navigating with Less commands
+## Navigating with `less`

-There are many commands in Git that will open a screen with a program called Less.
-The program Less is really great at displaying text.
-However, Less uses unique navigation keys.
+Git commands that need to present more than a screensworth of data often show their results using a program called `less`.
+When this occurs, we say that the output is _paging_.
+Like `vim`, which we met in the previous lesson, less is really great at displaying text.
+Again like vim, navigating the results displayed by less can take some getting used to!

-When a git command brings us to a Less screen, we can navigate like so:
+When a Git command brings us to a `less` screen, we can navigate like so:

-- up or down arrows to scroll
+- up or down arrows to scroll up or down
-- `j` or `k` keys to scroll
+- `k` or `j` keys to scroll up or down
-- use spacebar to scroll down by one page
+- spacebar to scroll down by one page
-- use `b` to scroll up by one page
+- `b` to scroll up by one page
 - `q` to exit the screen

 ### !end-callout